- ABOUT HAE

 Get involved with the HAEA and connect with peers who are also living with HAE through our Youth Program!

-This online, secure platform is for children ages 4-12 with HAE and their siblings to enjoy fun activities that help them understand, manage and cope with HAE.
+This online, secure platform is for children ages 4-12 with HAE and their siblings.
+They can enjoy fun activities that help them understand, manage, and cope with HAE.

 Every family of a child with HAE has questions at the start of the school year.
 How will the school respond if my child misses too many days of school?
 How will my child make up missed assignments?
 An HAE school packet can be a great resource for you and your child's school.
 Preparing the packet ahead of time will help decrease stress and provide answers to the school staff.SCHOOL PACKET